What is Hyaluronidase?

 - Perioral lines (smokers’ lines around the mouth)

 Are there side effects of Hyaluronidase filler dissolving treatment?

-There are very few reported side effects with Hyaluronidase, slight bruising being the most common (as with any injections), this is usually minimal.
+There are few reported side effects with Hyaluronidase, slight bruising being the most common (as with any injections); this is usually minimal.

 Localised allergic reactions to the enzyme can occur.
-For this reason a patch test must be performed at least 24 hours before the procedure.
+For this reason, you will need a patch test at least 24 hours before the procedure.

 This enzyme is not recommended for patients with a history of allergy to bee venom or who suffer from anaphylaxis.

 This advanced procedure costs between £250 and £500.